YangDai2003/OpenNote-Compose/PRIVACY_POLICY.md

 ## Privacy Policy of Open Note

 Open Note is an open-source Android app developed by Yang Dai.
-The source code is available on GitHub under the Apache License (2.0 or later).
+The source code is available on GitHub under the GPL-3.0 license.

 ### Data Collection